ortus-boxlang/boxlang-docs/language/variables.md

 ## Case Insensitive

-**Boxlang is a case-insensitive language** as well.
+**BoxLang is a case-insensitive language** as well.
 Meaning if you create a variable `a` and reference it as `A` they are the same.
 This can be a big gotcha for developers from languages like Java or JavaScript.
 However, as best practice, we would recommend **ALWAYS** using the same case as when you define the variable:

 **Don't do this**